amirhossein-jahangiri/AmirHossein-Jahangiri/README.md

 ## **Hi there , welcome to my Github** <img src="https://user-images.githubusercontent.com/69201021/128178707-f9c4bf7b-9402-4bea-807b-6f288df710ed.gif" width="29px">

-**My name is AmirHossein and my artistic name is Surena.
+**My name is Amirhossein and my artistic name is Surena.
 I am a mobile application developer based in Iran.
 Here, you can find some of my open-source contributions.**

 - 🔭 I’m currently working on <a href="https://github.com/amirhossein-jahangiri/Cryptocurrency-Prices"> CryptoCurrency App </a> project.